toblinkz/doc-ssr-test/content/templates.md

 ---
-title: Templates
+title: Templates API
 description: 'Termii  Templates'
 position: 8
 category: Switch
 ---

-Templates is a feature that helps businesses set a template for the one-time-passwords (pins) sent to their customers via whatsapp or sms.
+Templates  API  helps businesses set a template for the one-time-passwords (pins) sent to their customers via whatsapp or sms.

 ## Device Template